 A: No, there is no separate funding source from SEAS for senior theses.
 If specific materials are required this should be discussed with your thesis advisor.
 Harvard College has some funds for students who are doing research and SEAS engineers are encouraged to apply for that.
 Additionally HCRP can fund research in a lab as long as the student isn't also enrolled in ES 91r.
-Appendix 7: Forms Starting fall 2019 BME will use a proposal form that requires student, advisor, and DUS signatures.
-Please contact the ADUS for BME (Dr. Linsey Moyer) for a copy of the forms.
+Appendix 7: Forms [TBD: see web link for forms on the SEAS website] [Starting fall 2019 BME will use a proposal form that requires student, advisor, and DUS signatures.]